zapier/zapier-platform-cli/README.md

 # install the CLI globally
 npm install -g zapier-platform-cli

-# auth to Zapier's platform with your deploy key.
-To obtain a key, email partner@zapier.com
+# setup auth to Zapier's platform with a deploy key
-zapier auth
+zapier login
 ```

 Your Zapier CLI should be installed and ready to go at this point.
 Next up, we'll create our first app!